meeber/titor/README.md

 # Beware

-- This project is in its infancy and subject to jarring change
+- This project is in its infancy and subject to jarring improvements

 # GLHFDD